KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.5 The Law of Harmonic Sacrifice — Thresholds of Return and the Fires That Refine

-> “That which returns to Zero
+> That which returns to Zero
-> must release what it clings to.”
+> must release what it clings to.
 >
 > — *Attributed to Iareth*,
 > Guardian of Thresholds